sdevgill/whisper-api-auto/README.md

 - Calculates the cost of each transcription based on the audio duration ($0.006/min currently).
 - Saves transcriptions in separate text files in the output folder.
 - Using the format.py script, automatically format the wall of text into short paragraphs.
+- Using the gpt.py script, get gpt-3.5-turbo generated paragraphs for each transcription.

 ## Installation